natcap/invest.users-guide/source/sediment_retention.rst

 Summary
 =======

-Reservoirs are linked to a number of ecosystem services, including the generation of energy through reservoir hydropower production, irrigation of crops and recreational activities.
+Reservoirs are linked to a number of environmental services, including the generation of energy through reservoir hydropower production, irrigation of crops and recreational activities.
 Erosion and sedimentation of watersheds can lead to decreased hydropower output, structural damage to reservoirs and other water infrastructure, and flooding.
 InVEST estimates the capacity of a land parcel to retain sediment using data on geomorphology, climate, vegetation and management practices.
 These estimates are combined with data on sediment removal costs, reservoir design, and a discount rate to calculate the avoided cost of sediment removal.
 Limitations of the model include negligence of mass erosion, inadequate information about sediment removal costs, and simplified LULC classifications.

 Introduction
 ============